-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 201, the National Coverage Determination governing Medicare coverage of Percutaneous Transluminal Angioplasty (PTA), effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 201 governing percutaneous transluminal angioplasty (PTA) coverage, with an effective date of March 7, 2026.
+Here's what billing teams need to do.

 Field Detail